Inklingo

 adjectiveA2general

-Use 'marino' when broadly referring to anything related to the sea itself, its life, or phenomena, rather than specifically to ships or sailing culture.
+Use 'marino' when referring to things generally related to the sea, such as marine life or the sea itself, rather than specifically to ships or sailing practices.

 A bright orange and blue tropical fish swimming next to vibrant red and purple coral underwater.